 ProtonVPN is also based in Switzerland, which has some of the world’s strongest privacy laws and makes it illegal to force us to monitor user activity.
 Because of this, ProtonVPN has a strict no-logs policy, and we do not record or track any of our users’ online activities.
 Paid ProtonVPN plans also come with advanced security features like Secure Core and integration with the Tor anonymity network.

 We didn’t set out to build a VPN service when we started ProtonMail, but when our email users asked us to recommend a VPN, we saw a need for a service with greater security and privacy.
-ProtonVPN is part of our ongoing commitment to making Internet freedom available to all while maintaining the highest security standards.
-You can learn more about ProtonVPN’s security features here.
+ProtonVPN is part of our ongoing commitment to making Internet freedom available to all while maintaining the highest security features.

 The ProtonVPN Team